 ENRICHMENT ACTIVITIES AND MATERIALS.
 A variety of programs and materials enhances learning in and out of the classroom.

 English Department Discussion Series.
 Students and faculty talk informally about the discipline and opportunities for advanced study.

 Archival Research.
 English department students travel with a faculty member to the Harry Ransom Center at the University of Texas-Austin to conduct research.

 Foreign Language Activities.
 French conversation classes with a native speaker, German games and holiday celebrations, Chinese conversation hour, and Spanish-language dinners create unique opportunities for students to experience and enjoy the cultures of the languages they study.

 Playwright Commission.
-The Theatre Department works with renowned playwright Lee Blessing to commission a new work.
+The Theatre Arts and Dance Department works with renowned playwright Lee Blessing to develop a new work.